SANDRA OF THE SECRET SERVICE

 Copyright: 03/01/1937

 Found in More Fun Comics #19-25 - Sailing back to the States from Gavonia, Sandra is spotted by two Resbians who are out for revenge.
 As they attack her, Sandra sees a fellow American, Michael, come to her aid.
 When the ship is attacked, Sandra and Michael end up abandoned in the cold ocean waters only to be rescued by The Brain, a munitions dealer who profits when wars continue.
-Note: W.C.Brigham was the talent behind the first two segments of this story and then was replaced by Will Georgi.
-Click here to read the story.

-The Gas Murders
+4 The Gas Murders The Gas Murders

 Published by National Allied